What's The Difference Between A Positive, Ground And Neutral Wire?

 The difference between a positive and neutral wire depends on the type of electrical system and the role of each wire in the circuit.
 In general, a positive wire is a current-carrying conductor that delivers power to a load, while a neutral wire is a return path for the unused current back to the source.
-However, there are variations and exceptions depending on the voltage, polarity, and grounding of the system.
-In this article, we will explore the core elements, significance, history, and applications of positive and neutral wires, as well as their connections with other related concepts.
+Let's take a closer look.

 The color of the wire insulation or sheathing is often used as a visual indicator of the wire’s role in the circuit.
 However, the color codes may vary by region, type of system, and age of installation.
 Therefore, it is important to verify the actual function of the wire before making any connections or modifications.
 Here are some common color codes for positive and neutral wires: